 - Make sure the device is clean and free of dirt, dust, and debris.

 - If a device appears to operate erratically in any way, please do not use it.

-- If you are using them for other purposes, inspect them for any damage and only use them if necessary.
+- If you are using extension cords or power strips for other purposes, inspect them for any damage and only use them if necessary.

 - Avoid overloading them.
 It is the energy ‘draw’ that matters, not necessarily the number of devices.
-Example: 4 mobile phones and a few laptops temporarily plugged into a power strip is Ok; however, connecting a single portable heater to a power strip would overload it (see the first bullet above!).
+Example: 4 mobile phones and a few laptops temporarily plugged into a power strip is Ok; however, connecting a single portable heater to a power strip or outlet extender would very likely overload it (see the first bullet above!).

 - Keep your senses tuned to potential hazards, like sounds of sparking, electrical smells, and erratic flickering from lights.